acm-cui/website-cui2023/submit/_provocation-papers.md

 # Provocation paper submission information

 Provocation papers at CUI are original and unpublished contributions from a broad range of disciplines, including human-computer interaction, computer science, engineering, speech technology, linguistics, psychology, cognitive sciences, sociology and other cognate disciplines.
-Theey should have a point that can be made in a few pages, such as a small, focused contribution, negative results, or an interesting application idea that explore controversial, risk-taking or nascent ideas that have the potential to spark debate and discussion at the conference.
+They should have a point that can be made in a few pages, such as a small, focused contribution, negative results, or an interesting application idea that explore controversial, risk-taking or nascent ideas that have the potential to spark debate and discussion at the conference.

 ## Key dates

 {% for date in site.data.track_dates[page.track.dates] -%}